survivejs/webpack-book/manuscript/styling/01_loading.md

 T> CSS Modules behavior can be modified [as discussed in the official documentation](https://www.npmjs.com/package/css-loader#local-scope).
 You have control over the names it generates for instance.

-T> [eslint-plugin-css-modules](https://www.npmjs.com/package/eslint-plugin-css-modules) is useful for tracking CSS Modules related problems.
+T> [eslint-plugin-css-modules](https://www.npmjs.com/package/eslint-plugin-css-modules) is handy for tracking CSS Modules related problems.

 ## Loading Less